danilogondim/jungle-rails/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server
+9. To access admin pages, use the username and password set as environment variables

 ## Stripe Testing